koolapps/neologist/DESIGN.md

-Rust
+Neologist
 ====

-The idea behind `Rust` (name changeable) is to add static-site-generator-like features to Rails, harnessing Gists as the core publishing mechanism.
+The idea behind `Neologist` (name changeable) is to add static-site-generator-like features to Rails, harnessing Gists as the core publishing mechanism.
 The end goal is to provide a framework around rendering the bodies of Gists as partials, with common drafting workflows enabled through rake and capistrano deploy strategies, a robust caching mechanism, live previews in development, and content editing + comment threads enabled through Gists.

 Potential libraries
 -------------------